All Episodes

 You'll start to look at different candidates when they come up there of who should serve and who should not serve.

-This is this guy is not an American citizen, he's not an American politician, but he's one of the biggest goofballs I've ever heard.
+This is guy is not an American citizen, he's not an American politician, but he's one of the biggest goofballs I've ever heard.

-I don't know how Canada chose to elect Trudeau, but I want to play a sound bite for you of Trudeau talking about what a man is and why it's important for a man to be a feminist.
+I don't know how Canada chose to elect Trudeau, but I want to play a soundbite for you of Trudeau talking about what a man is and why it's important for a man to be a feminist.

 Let me use this as the example of how you decide what's effective and what's not effective.

-Let's play that sound.
+Let's play that soundbite.

 And I am proud of that.

-Being a feminist for me means recognizing that men and women should be, can be, must be equal, and secondly, that we still have an awful lot of work to do.
+Being a feminist for me means recognizing that men and women should be, can be, must be equal.

 I am proud.

-We need to know that we are better than that, how we treat our sisters, our girlfriends, our cousins, our mothers, uh, and the world around us matters.
+How we treat our sisters, our girlfriends, our cousins, our mothers, and the world around us matters.

 We need to take back what it is to be a man, and that means being open, compassionate, respectful, and brave about standing up for it.